Midnight-Pantry/cinnabun/README.md

 }
 ```

-Your Vite config (vite.config.ts) should use the Cinnabon's BuildSettings as per the following:
+Your Vite config (vite.config.ts) should use Cinnabon's BuildSettings as per the following:

 ```js
 import { defineConfig } from "vite"